Investing

 The difference between return on total capital and the cost of debt shows whether the effect is positive or negative.
 A high debt ratio amplifies leverage in both directions.

-Would you like to learn how to benefit from investments and cryptocurrency?
-In the Bitpanda Academy, you’ll find a wide range of guides and tutorials that offer deeper insights into topics like blockchain networks, crypto trading and much more.
+Want to learn more about how to use leveraged trading effectively and manage risks better?
+In the Bitpanda Academy, you'll find a wide range of guides and tutorials that explain not only the basics of investing and trading but also delve into topics like cryptocurrencies, stock trading, blockchain technology, and various trading strategies.

 Disclaimer